-Get a DJI Mavic Mini drone for $70 off
+Get a DJI Mavic Mini drone for $70 off (Update: Sold out)

 Want to raise your TikTok-video game?
-Add a sky-camera to your toolkit in the form of a drone.
+Add a sky camera to your toolkit in the form of a drone.
 Like this one: For a limited time, and while supplies last, B&H has the preowned DJI Mavic Mini for $329.95.
 That's one of the lowest prices I've seen to date.
 The Mini still sells new for $400 pretty much everywhere.
 (Consequently, this won't last long.
 Drones are in big demand right now.)

 Read more: The best drone for 2020